 8. Commercial Waterborne vessels

 Presumptive Tax is charged to operators of commercial waterborne vessels used for the carriage of passengers for profit and fishing rigs.
 The full amount of presumptive tax shall be remitted by the 10th day after the end of each quarter, however operators can still remit on monthly basis.
-The rates are shown in the table above.
+The rates are shown in the table below with effect from 1 January 2022.